Reference architecture for Google Cloud

 Network Load Balancer

-A Network Load Balancer is used for ultra-high performance, TLS offloading at scale, centralized certificate deployment, support for UDP, and static IP addresses for your application.
+Cloud Load Balancing is used for ultra-high performance, TLS offloading at scale, centralized certificate deployment, support for UDP, and static IP addresses for your application.
 Operating at the connection level, Network Load Balancers are capable of handling millions of requests per second securely while maintaining ultra-low latencies.

 Load balancers can distribute load among applications that offer the same service.
 Kdb+ is single threaded by default.
 With a negative